me-abhinav/shared-element-overlap-demo/README.md

 Let us say we have two activities viz. `MainActivity` which has a scrolling container with a grid/list of thumbnails, and we have a `SecondActivity` which shows the image in a slideshow in fullscreen.

+**Please checkout the full code to completely understand the solution.**

 1. Inside your `MainActivity` which hosts the scrolling container, set a click listener on you thumbnail to open `SecondActivity`:
 ```java
 ImageView imageView = findViewById(R.id.image_view);